End of Life Care for Pharmacists

 • Feel confident in opioid conversions and the use of medications via the subcutaneous route.

-• Increased confidence in working with the multidisciplinary team to advise and provide high quality care.
+• Have increased confidence in working with the multidisciplinary team to advise and provide high quality care.